 Electronics & Appliances

 The electronics and appliances industry heavily relies on polycarbonate for housing, casings, and components.
-Polycarbonate’s durability, impact resistance, and thermal stability make it a preferred choice for protecting sensitive electronic devices and ensuring long-lasting performance.
+Its durability, impact resistance, and thermal stability make it a preferred choice for protecting sensitive electronic devices and ensuring long-lasting performance.

 Construction & Architecture